DeplanckeLab/Neuro_Droso_ND75KD/README.md

 ### 1.3.
 Running pySCENIC and adding regulon data to the Seurat object
 Now, we will run the pySCENIC pipeline in Python, using the aertslab/pyscenic:0.12.1 Docker image available on the DockerHub.
-Of note: We simply had to add the `ipykernel` package in the Docker image to create a Jupyter Notebook kernel (see
+**Of note:** We simply had to add the `ipykernel` package in the Docker image to create a Jupyter Notebook kernel (created in /usr/local/share/jupyter/kernels/pySCENIC/[kernel.json](./data/kernel.json)) that we can now load in Jupyter Notebook.

 ## 2. Manuscript Figures